29 Totally Flexible Ways to Make Money in College Without Dropping Classes

 But you can go beyond that — and actually start profiting from textbook sales.

-Profit margins aren’t huge on textbook reselling.
-But if you can average $5 per book and sell five per day, you could earn $750 each month!
+Profit margins aren’t huge on textbook reselling, but if you can average $5 per book and sell five per day, you could earn $750 each month.
+That’s a solid side hustle!

-Have you ever considered becoming a private tutor?
+Are you looking for on-campus jobs?
+Have you ever considered becoming a tutor?

 Look for programs through your university or specific departments where you could get paid to work with other students.